Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

-Notes: Satina references a photo of the program in Apetian, p.
+Notes: Satina referenced a photo of the program in Apetian, p.
 89. The following short paragraph is included in Satina’s notes: “В письме к М.А. Слонову от 14 декабря 1892г. Рахманинов посылает ему программу концерта в Харькове, 28 декабря 1892г. В письме перечислены вещи, которые будут испольняться Рахманиновым. Не зная, повидимому, что будет петь Слонов, Рахманинов под номером 2 пишет в шутку: "Мишка Слонов доказывает земли вращение". Под номером 5: "Мишка Слонов доказывает всю несостоятельность доводов Деруледа в Панамской пертурбации." [“In a letter to M.A.
 Slonov from 14 December 1892 Rachmaninoff sends him the programme for the concert in Kharkiv, 28 December 1892.
 The letter lists all the works to be performed by Rachmaninoff.
 Not knowing, apparently, what Slonov was going to sing, Rachmaninoff writes under piece number 2 as a joke: "Mishka Slonov demonstrates the Earth's rotation".
 Under piece number 5: "Mishka Slonov proves all the inconsistencies in Deroulède's arguments relating to the Panama perturbation."]
-Threlfall and Norris identified this performance, along with details of the venue.
+Threlfall and Norris identified this performance, along with details of the venue (which in English translates as the Hall of the City Duma).
 Details regarding key and opus number for certain works are according to Martyn, although they were not known to Satina.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 January 27 1893 (Julian calendar)